 - Vaser and tumescent liposuction are suitable for keeping fat cells intact for subsequent fat transfers

 - Vaser and laser both use regular tumescent liposuction techniques, with the addition of specialised probes

-- Using an experienced tumescent liposuction expert is the best way to get excellent results for any liposuction treatment
+- Using an experienced tumescent liposuction specialist is the best way to get good results for any liposuction treatment

 - Tumescent, vaser and laser liposuction all have their pros and cons